cmaliwal/ColossusCoinXT/I2P_Latest_Notes.md

 - use latest binaries.
 - make e.g. 5 different bin & data directories (e.g. colx1 to colx5 and within each .ColossusXT data dir).
 I.e. copy some valid data folder 5 times.
 - For each data folder, remove testnet4 to reinit (wallet and all).
-- comment out the rpcport= (to be generated) - or put different values for each app / data instance.
-I'm presuming you don't need to use colx-cli, if you do put your own 'random' #-s in each ColossusXT.conf.
+- Put unique port under `rpcport=`.
+E.g. 51481 to 51485. ~~comment out the rpcport= (to be generated) - or put different values for each app / data instance.
+I'm presuming you don't need to use colx-cli, if you do put your own 'random' #-s in each ColossusXT.conf.~~
 - remove `router.info` - to be regenerated (this holds the ports info and can't be copied around).
 - use the i2pd.conf from client.ColossusXT.tar.gz (i.e. all port= should be commented out).
 Or just use this minimal i2pd.conf:
 ```